iCliniq Logo

 Introduction

-Urothelial carcinoma is the fourth most prevalent kind of solid cancer.
-The majority of situations (90 to 95 percent) occur in the lower urinary tracts (urinary bladder and urethra), with the remaining occurring in the upper urinary tract (renal calyces, renal pelvis, and ureter).
-Upper tract urothelial carcinomas (UTUC) share a similar histological pattern as lower tract urothelial carcinomas.
-Still, they have been discovered to exhibit different phenotypic and genotypic (genetic and epigenetic) variances, prompting physicians to refer to them as dissimilar twins.
+Urothelial carcinoma is the fourth most common type of solid cancer.
+The majority (90 to 95 percent) occur in the lower urinary tract, which comprises the urethra and bladder.
+The remaining stones are found in the upper urinary tract and occur in the renal pelvis, renal calyces, and ureter.
+Upper tract urothelial carcinomas (UTUC) appear like lower tract urothelial carcinomas when examined under the microscope.
+Interestingly, even though they look almost similar under the microscope, UTUC and bladder cancer have different genetic and epigenetic makeups.
+That is why doctors sometimes call them 'dissimilar twins’.
 UTUCs are rare, accounting for five to ten percent of urothelial carcinomas (UCs).
-UTUC has a distinct natural history from UCB (urinary carcinoma of the bladder), and at diagnosis, UTUC has a greater incidence of local invasion.
-Hereditary nonpolyposis colorectal cancer has been associated with familial or hereditary UTUCs, and these individuals can be tested during screening.
+UTUC has a distinct natural history from UCB (urinary carcinoma of the bladder), and at diagnosis, UTUC has a greater incidence of local spread.
+Hereditary nonpolyposis colorectal cancer (explain) has been associated with a family history of UTUCs, and these individuals can be tested during screening.

-• Although the spectrum of mutant genes was comparable, the frequency of variations in certain repeatedly mutated genes, such as FGFR3, HRAS, TP53, and RB1, differed.
-Compared to high-grade bladder urothelial carcinoma, high-grade UTUC had more FGFR3 and HRAS mutations and less TP53 and RB1.
+Although the mutant genes were comparable, the frequency of variations in certain repeatedly mutated genes, such as FGFR3, HRAS, TP53, and RB1, differed.
+Compared to high-grade bladder urothelial carcinoma, high-grade UTUC had more FGFR3 and HRAS mutations and fewer TP53 and RB1.

 How Is Upper Tract Urothelial Carcinoma Managed?

-• This approach should thus be considered in all low-risk patients, regardless of the condition of the contralateral kidney.
+1. Kidney-Sparing Surgery: Kidney-sparing surgery (KSS) is an excellent choice for low-risk UTUC since it spares major surgery, maintains the kidney in good function, and has comparable survival rates to total kidney removal.
+This approach should thus be considered in all low-risk patients, regardless of the condition of the other kidney.
 Moreover, it might be explored in individuals with severe renal insufficiency or a single kidney.

-• For biopsies, laser generators and pliers are provided.
+• Laser generators and pliers are provided for biopsies.

 • If a flexible instead of a rigid ureteroscope is accessible, use it.

-• The patient is warned of needing an early, closer, and strict observation.
+• The patient is warned of needing an early, closer, and stricter observation.

 • Complete resection of the tumor or elimination is possible.